SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 The attack package itself is another 8-byte checksum - but that's more than enough to assign all feasible combinations of attacks a unique identifier.
 For example, hashcat takes options like the attack mode itself, rules with `-r` (but also `-j` and `-k` rules), masks, user-defined custom charset, Markov options, a checksum of the wordlists (if used) and so on.
 All of these options are combined in a repeatable way, and from that unique combination of options, a checksum is created that uniquely "fingerprints" all of the components of the attack.

 When the clients connect to the hashcat brain, they send this attack checksum (along with the session ID) to the brain, so that the brain knows precisely which attack is running on a particular hashcat client.
 Now, if the local dispatcher creates a new package, the local start point and end point of this attack is sent to the brain so that the brain can track it.
 The client will automatically reject an entire package - for example, an entire wordlist, or an entire wordlist plus a specific list of rules - if the attack has some overlaps.
-This is done *before* the client sends any password candidate hashes to the brain.
+This is done *before* the client sends any Value candidate hashes to the brain.

 This means that if a package is rejected: